 Refuse Fascism

 I was skeptical.
 Given that this demonstration was organized by members of the Far Left, I knew the demonstration wouldn’t draw hundreds of thousands of people.
 At most, 5,000 to 10,000 people, largely from the East Coast.
-I would have skipped it, but I was going to be in New York City for the Annual Village Halloween Parade five days before the D.C. demonstration, so I decided to take Amtrak’s Acela Express from NYC to D.C. on Tuesday morning, permitting me to first check out the National Guard stationed on the National Mall Tuesday afternoon and then to photograph Wednesday’s festivities.
+I would have skipped it, but I was headed to New York City for the Annual Village Halloween Parade six days before the D.C. demonstration, so I decided to take Amtrak’s Acela Express from NYC to D.C. on Tuesday morning, permitting me to first check out the National Guard supposedly stationed on the National Mall Then on Wednesday, I would cover the Refuse Fascism demonstration.

 My assumptions proved correct.
 During the march that followed the rally, I said to one photographer, “What do you think?
 Maybe 1,500 demonstrators.”
 “Lower,” was his response.
-Looking at my images later, I my estimated number dropped significantly: somewhere between 500 and 1,000, with 1,000 being generous.
+Looking at my images later, my estimate dropped significantly: somewhere between 500 and 1,000, with 1,000 being generous.

 Readers might wonder why I characterize the demonstrators as members of the Far Left.
 The presence of the RevComms is a pretty good clue, but the other tell was who didn’t speak.
 Trump may view Senator Bernie Sanders and Representative Alexandria Ocasio-Cortez as the “lunatic left,” but members of Congress shy away from demonstrations organized by the Far Left.
 No politicians of note spoke during the rally.
-Better to play it safe than jeopardize your chances for higher office by associating with people who might come back to haunt you.
+Better to play it safe than jeopardize your chances for higher office when someone includes photographs or video of you in a negative campaign ad four or five years hence.

 The media was largely a no-show.
 Aside from a German television crew, I saw no video cameras.
-Later in that night, I turned on CNN and MSNBC (soon to be retitled MSNOW).
+When I returned to my hotel for the night, I flipped through the cable news stations, including CNN and MSNBC (soon to be retitled MSNOW).
 Absolutely no mention of the demonstration.
-Nor could I find a reference to the demonstration in the New York Times or the Washington Post.
+Nor could I find a reference to it in the early editions of the New York Times or the Washington Post.

-Somebody must have been listening to me.
-In addition to the speeches, Waking Stones and Outernational performed sang songs and led chants.
-Both bands took their inspiration from heavy metal and rap, so they added some volume and energy to the rally.
+Somebody finally responded to my ongoing pleas for music.
+In addition to the speeches, Waking Stones and Outernational sang songs and led chants.
+Both bands were rooted in speed metal and rap, so they added some volume and energy to the rally.
 During the march, a ragtag group of musicians were interspersed among the marchers.
 The instrumentation included an accordion, a tuba, and a trumpet.
 While I appreciated the effort, the outfit never gelled as a unit.

-Interestingly, as I was walking to the march, I saw three trucks with large video panels in the vicinity of the National Mall.
+As I was walking to the march, I disturbingly saw three trucks with large video panels in the vicinity of the National Mall.
 One was parked near the rally site.
 All three displayed video advertisements seeking recruits for the U.S. Border Patrol.
 I assume Trump or one of his minions in the Department of Homeland Security decided to troll the demonstrators.
 Nice to see our tax dollars being used for political purposes.
 A Hatch Act violation?
-Well, it doesn’t matter because Attorney General Bondi isn’t going to prosecute anyone on Team Trump.
+Well, it doesn’t matter because Attorney General Bondi won’t prosecute anyone on Team Trump.

 When it began, the marchers first headed from the National Mall to Constitution Avenue.
-They turned east, marching to the U.S. Supreme Court.
+They then turned east, marching past the Capitol to the U.S. Supreme Court.
 The march proved to be the day’s highlight because the demonstrators stopped at strategic points along the way, including the Department of Justice, the Department of Labor, and the U.S. Supreme Court.

 From the DOL’s headquarters, the demonstrators made their way up Capitol Hill, stopping in front of the U.S. Supreme Court to call out the conservative justices who have blessed so many of Trump’s actions on an expedited basis without issuing written opinions explaining the decisions.